Skip to content

 “Based on elements from the stories of Mark Twain, follow the adventures of Tom Sawyer, Becky Thatcher and Huck Finn as they stowaway aboard the interplanetary balloon of Mark Twain.”

-As a bonus, I’ve designed some valuable toolkits and checklists to help you on your authorial journey, and you can download them for free right here!
+As a bonus, I’ve designed some valuable toolkits, checklists, worksheets, and exercises to help you on your authorial journey, and you can download them for free right here!
 More are added as they are created, so check back often.

 Red Quill Editorial LLC